The Corporate Immigration Review: Panama

 Introduction to the immigration framework

 Over the past 10 years, Panama has been one of the fastest-growing economies in Latin America.
-Its economy is centred on a highly developed service sector, which represents more than 75 per cent of the gross domestic product.
+Its economy is centred on a highly developed service sector, which represents more than 75 per cent of the country's gross domestic product.
 The Panama Canal expansion started in 2007 and this economic factor helped to mitigate the negative side effects of the subsequent economic global crisis.
 The banking and financial services sector has also played an important part in this economic development.
 All these investments and projects have brought a massive influx of citizens from all over the world, looking for a better economy and a more stable political environment.

 Under Panamanian immigration law, different kinds of visas and permits are available, according to the activity or investment to be undertaken by the person or the length of time the person will spend in the country.